Summer Slow-Down: Refresh with Leisure

 Improved Mental Well-Being

 Studies have also shown that participation in leisure time activity can also result in improved mental well-being and subjective health.
-These benefits were nicely demonstrated in a small study of women in a local quilting group in which participants learned new skills and formed strong friendships; quilts were often given altruistically, giving this leisure activity added purpose.
+These benefits were nicely demonstrated in a small study of 29 semi-structured interviews with women in a local quilting group in which participants learned new skills and formed strong friendships; quilts were often given altruistically, giving this leisure activity added purpose.

 Finding Time for Fun